ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ## Export to PDF demo

-See the {@linkexample exporttopdf working "Export to PDF" sample} that showcases the export to PDF process.
+See the {@linkexample exporttopdf working "Exporting content to a PDF" sample} that showcases the export to PDF process.

 ## Related Features